res-it/jenres-docs/docs/index.md

 >
 >          cron: "* * * * *"
 >
->          sonar_project_key*: my_project_key
+>          sonar_project_key: my_project_key
 >
 >          sonar_rules:
              -python:S1481
              - ...

-ℹ️ Note: It is possible to tell Jenres the path of the file to be reviewd by `@jenres`, or use the `{file_path}` mechanism so that `@jenres` reviews every file in the repository.
-* you can find your Sonar project key in the Information section of your SonarCloud account.
+ℹ️ Note: It is possible to tell Jenres the path of the file to be reviewd by `@jenres`, or use the `{file_path}` mechanism so that `@jenres` reviews every file in the repository. ℹ️ Note: you can find your Sonar project key in the Information section of your SonarCloud account.

 #